psychoinformatics-de/studyforrest-www/pelican-theme/README.md

 Menulabel metadata attribute to the page header (`Menulabel:` in markdown, `:Menulabel:` in rst).

-### reStructuredText styles

-If you're using reStructuredText for writing articles and pages, you can include the extra CSS styles that are used by the `docutils`-generated HTML by setting `DOCUTIL_CSS` to True.
-This can be done as a global setting or  setting it in the metadata of a specific article or page.

 ### Facebook Open Graph

 In order to make the Facebook like button and other social sharing options work better, the template contains Open Graph metatags like `<meta property="og:type" content="article"/>`.
 You can disable them by setting `USE_OPEN_GRAPH` to _False_.
 You can use `OPEN_GRAPH_FB_APP_ID` to provide a Facebook _app id_.